ISISComputingGroup/ibex_developers_manual/doc/systems/inst_control/mdt/Building-a-windows-10-MDT-build-server.md

   * Set virtual hard disk size to 128GB (or a bit less - see above)
   * Install OS later
 - Copy the windows 10 ISO file from `\\isis\inst$\mdt$\dev1\MDTDeploymentShare\Boot\LiteTouchPE_x64_Hyper-V.iso` and copy in onto the host server for `NDXMDTSERVPROD`.
   * This ISO is not really a windows PE iso, it is instead an ISO which has been built in the past by a different MDT server machine, and this will have configured the menus which are available when booting this ISO.
-This is **not** substitutable for e.g. a version downloaded from microsoft.com
+This is **not** substitutable for e.g. a version downloaded from `microsoft.com`
 - Tell Hyper-V to boot from this ISO by adding it as a disk in the virtual disk drive (right click on the machine in hyper-v and select "settings")
 - You might choose to increase number of processors available to the VM
 - Boot the machine
 - This will boot into a "Microsoft Deployment Wizard", which will then launch a set of menus embedded within the ISO.
 - Select "Build thick updated windows 10 image"
   * Thin image == Just windows 10
-  * Thick image == windows 10 + software such as labview, nport, notepad++, 7-zip, IBEX (if you have access to the existing MDT build server you may wish to disable the IBEX installation as it won't be required for this machine)
+  * Thick image == windows 10 + software such as LabVIEW, NPort, notepad++, 7-zip, IBEX (if you have access to the existing MDT build server you may wish to disable the IBEX installation as it won't be required for this machine)
 - Computer name - set it to the hostname (same as name in Hyper-V)
 - Join the default ISIS workgroup (the name of this workgroup can be found on the passwords page)
 - Don't restore settings or data